Wellness journal

 • Impaired sleep quality

-• Bedroom boundaries: No devices in the bedroom
+• Bedroom boundaries: charge phones in another room.

-The goal isn't to eliminate technology entirely, but to create intentional boundaries that allow for genuine rest and presence.
+The goal isn't to abandon technology — it's to set boundaries that allow for genuine rest and presence.